Ultrawipf/OpenFFBoard_wiki/OpenFFBoard-(State-and-roadmap).md

 #### Predefined settings and limiting options for specialized setups:
 The FFBoard firmware is flexible so for different hardware, features have to be disabled or predefined

+#### More 2 axis features
+Automatic centering with mechanical endstops